-It’s mandatory to have a residence visa, which demonstrates your right to be in the country.
-You also require a ‘ letter of no objection’ or a ‘no objection certificate’ (NOC) from your employer.
-The employer’s letter needs to stipulate your salary, to show the amount that will regularly be paid into the bank.
+It's mandatory to have a residence visa, which demonstrates your right to be in the country.
+As already stated elsewhere, you also require a "letter of no objection" or a "no objection letter" (NOC) from your employer.
+The employer's letter needs to stipulate your salary, to show the amount that will regularly be paid into the bank.
 Some banks will ask to see your tenancy agreement to establish your residential address, and most will ask for a photocopy of your passport.
 You should take copies of all these documents, as well as identity photographs.

 A worker's dependants (e.g. wife and family) can open an account with his permission, as he's in effect their sponsor.

 When moving to Dubai to live and work, it’s unlikely that you will close your bank account at home, particularly if you still have payments to make to cover commitments in your home country.
 In order to limit your tax liabilities there, however, the funds going into home accounts should be kept to a minimum.
 It’s almost certain that you will also open an offshore bank account.

 Cash is preferred for everyday transactions in Dubai, where people are generally suspicious of cheques.
 In fact, although utilities companies and other major service providers accept personal cheques for regular payments, these are most unlikely to be accepted by local retailers, as they carry no guarantee of payment, even though issuing a cheque without the necessary funds in your account is a criminal offence in the region.
 Most current accounts are therefore not cheque accounts, although these are also available.